-The high cost of raising a child in the U.S. is no secret, but for the one in eight couples struggling with infertility, the cost of fertility treatments, such as in vitro fertilization (IVF), can start adding up well before the pregnancy begins.
+The high cost of raising a child in the U.S. is no secret, but for the one in eight couples struggling with infertility, the cost of fertility treatments, such as in vitro fertilization (IVF), can start the expense of having a family before the pregnancy begins.

 Not only can IVF treatment and drugs be costly, it may take several cycles to achieve pregnancy.
-One study found that after three IVF cycles, success rates increased to 66%.[iii]
-But three rounds of medication and IVF treatment can add up to tens of thousands of dollars without any guarantee of a successful pregnancy.
+Two to three rounds of medication and IVF treatment can add up to tens of thousands of dollars without any guarantee of a successful pregnancy.

 Will Insurance Cover IVF Costs?

 Unfortunately, the biological urgency of fertility treatments doesn’t always allow enough time to save up to cover the cost of IVF.
 Start your journey toward your new family by finding out what, if any, aspects of fertility treatment are covered by insurance.
-Right now, just 15 states require insurance to cover fertility treatments, and not all mandates include the same level of coverage.
+Right now, just 17 states have fertility treatment laws, and not all mandates include the same level of coverage.
 Comb through the fine print of your insurance policy and don’t be afraid to call your provider to figure out exactly what it will cover.

 For example, your plan may cover fertility medications, but only for a specific brand.
 Or they may cover routine lab work, but only for designated labs.
 Make sure you know the ins and outs of your plan so you can maximize your coverage and minimize IVF costs when seeking treatment.